 Lane filtering is when you ride your motorcycle at low speed between stationary or slow moving vehicles travelling in the same direction you are.
 The 2 lines or lanes of traffic must both be travelling in the same direction.
 If one of the lines or lanes is a dedicated turning lane (left or right) you must not lane filter using this lane.

 You're only allowed to lane filter in Queensland if you hold an open licence for the motorcycle you are riding and:

-- your speed when filtering is 30km/h or less
+your speed when filtering is 30km/h or less

-- it's safe to do so.
+it's safe to do so.

 You're not allowed to lane filter:

-- at a speed more than 30km/h
+at a speed more than 30km/h

-- in school zones during school zone hours
+in school zones during school zone hours

-- if you're a learner or provisional licence holder
+if you're a learner or provisional licence holder

 if it isn't safe.

 To ensure pedestrian safety, lane filtering is only allowed between stationary or slow moving vehicles, not between a vehicle and the kerb.
-Any vehicle, including a motorcycle may overtake to the left of a stationary vehicle.
+Any vehicle, including a motorcycle, may overtake to the left of a stationary vehicle.
 Read more about overtaking to the left.